wannesm/PySDD/README.rst

 Command Line Interface
 ----------------------

-A Python CLI application is included, ``pysdd-cli.py``, that mimicks the original sdd binary.
+A Python CLI application is installed if you use pip, ``pysdd``.
+Or it can be used directly from the source directory where it is called ``pysdd-cli.py``.
+This script mimicks the original sdd binary and adds additional features (e.g. weighted model counting)

 .. code-block:: shell